fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-* Fixed: Wrong logic for displaing phone number in email templates.
 * Added: Compatibility with theme Twenty Twenty-Two.
 * Added: Compatibility with plugin Advanced Flat Rate Shipping For WooCommerce Premium.
 * Added: Compatibility with plugin Flat Rate Shipping Method for WooCommerce.
+* Fixed: String position marks in Serbian translations.
+* Fixed: Wrong logic for displaing phone number in email templates.
 * Fixed: Compatibility with theme Woodmart.
 Fix fatal error caused by changes on the theme code on theme version 8.3+.
 * Fixed: Compatibility with plugin BRT Fermopoint.
 Fix pickup point selection UI not appearing.
 Add selected pickup point address to the substep review text.
 * Fixed: Progress bar showing only steps title when invalid values are defined for the option.
 Should revert to default "Bars" style.